sh4nks/stegoproxy/README.md

 # Steganography Proxy

-A HTTP/S proxy that uses steganographic algorithms.
+_A HTTP Proxy that uses steganographic algorithms for establishing covert communication channels._

+The corresponding thesis can be found [here](https://git-iit.fh-joanneum.at/peterjustin/steganography_proxy_thesis).

 # Usage